 On her perfect day… “Not waking up hungover, having everything in my refrigerator that I need to make a recipe, so I don’t have to go to the grocery store again, having a line of TV shows that I’ve DVR’ed that I get to stay home and watch and organizing my vitamin cabinet.
 I’m kind of boring.
 The more I find myself growing up and living alone, the more I don’t really want to see anyone.
 Alone time is an amazing time.”

 Do you have a beloved piece of Rebecca Taylor clothing?
 Does it recall a special time or memory?
 We’re searching for stories, big or small, and we’d love to hear yours.
-Share your story at firstname.lastname@example.org for a chance to be featured and you could win a $500 shopping spree.
+Share your story and a photo of your piece at email@example.com for a chance to be featured and you could win a $500 shopping spree.